How can I determine whether someone holds an Arkansas Real Estate License?

 How long can I re-instate my real estate license after it expires without having to take the exam over?

 You should always contact the licensing section of AREC for your specific situation.
-However, as a general rule, Commission Regulation 6.3(c) allows reinstatement within three (3) years of the last calendar year in which the license was renewed.
+However, as a general rule, Commission Regulation 6.3(c) allows reinstatement within one (1) year of the last calendar year in which the license was renewed.

 My Principal Broker and I got into an argument and I left.
 I want to go to work for a competitor but my former Principal Broker refuses to sign and return my license to the Arkansas Real Estate Commission.
 What can I do?